-At around 7:00 a.m. on the 12th of January, Albanian police officers knocked on the door of the respondent’s hotel room.
+At around 7:00 a.m. on the 12th of January, men in uniforms identified by the respondent as Albanian police officers knocked on the door of the respondent’s hotel room.
 According to the respondent, all wore balaclavas and were clad in “black and blue uniforms”.

-After opening the door, the respondent and his roommates were led outside by the officers.
+After opening the door, the respondent and his roommates were led outside by the men in uniform.
 They were joined by a further 40 POM who were brought from the hotel.
-They were from Alergia, Syria, Morocco, Pakistan, Afghanistan and Tunisia.
+They were from Algeria, Syria, Morocco, Pakistan, Afghanistan, and Tunisia.

 “We had no idea what was going on.”

 Inside the station, the respondent and his group were placed in a cell.
 Here, he witnessed four incidents of assault.
-Several inmates were beaten by officers in the building, who punched and struck the men with batons.
+Several inmates were beaten by men in uniform in the building, who punched and struck the POM with batons.
 “There is also this with the electricity [a tazor], but they don’t use, they just fire in the air to make us scared,” said the respondent.

 According to the respondent, one minor was beaten during this attack.

-After four or five hours, the respondent was loaded into a police car which was driven by two different officers.
+After four or five hours, the respondent was loaded into a police car which was driven by two different men in uniform.
 He described the vehicle as the “standard ones” used by the Albanian police.

 It was now midday.

-The respondent stated that, although the vehicles could only seat six, the officers transported 10 POM at a time, placing the others in the boot of the vehicle.
+The respondent stated that, although the vehicles could only seat six, 10 POM were transported at a time, with some POM in the boot of the vehicle.
 When asked if there was sufficient space, the respondent simply laughed.